 When the first photo was taken, the woman was 22 years old.
 Her skin was clear and plump.
 A decade later, at 33, the woman had “meth mouth” caused by the drug’s harsh chemicals.
 Her cheeks are hollow, and her lips tight.
 Sores are scattered around her chin.
 The woman barely resembles the girl she used to be.
 Even though the pictures are about a decade apart, the woman’s advanced aging is striking.

 The following pictures are a year apart.
 In that short amount of time, the woman in the photo’s face completely changed.
 Her once smooth skin is covered in red sores.
 Her eyes look tired, and she seems about half a decade older.

 The last pictures are 7 months apart.
 It takes no time for the red spots and sores around the woman’s face to appear.
 Her left eye is beginning to droop, and her lips are thinning.

 Treatment For Meth Abuse

 The misuse of meth has serious side effects on its users.
 It is highly addictive and poses a great threat to society.
 Out of all the drugs in the United States, meth has the highest association with violence.
 The people depicted above are individuals that became victims of the potent drug.
 Their meth transformations are direct signs of addiction and can affect anyone.
 Though meth addiction is a complex condition, help is still available.
 Several effective treatments help individuals recover and lead healthy lives.
-If you or a loved one are battling an addiction, contact a dedicated treatment provider to find treatment.
-They can assist you in finding the best care for your needs or loved ones.
+If you or a loved one are battling an addiction, contact a dedicated treatment provider to talk about rehab options.
 No one is immune to the impact of chronic substance abuse, but you do not have to deal with it alone.
 Get help finding the treatment you deserve today.